ws/cards/README.md

 This is my fork of cards.
 Jordan's is better.
 Go buy some [jordancoin](https://twitter.com/jdan/status/1473739164613029894).

 Some notable changes:

 - config.json file
 - use nunjucks for HTML templating
 - use the git-rev-sync dependency instead of calling childprocess
 - creates a pages.json file in the build directory with source content artifacts (just in case Notion disappears)
 - emoji alt text
 - rough callout support
+- link_to_page support
-  - tweet embeds (with or without twitter styling/tracking)
+- tweet embeds (with or without twitter styling/tracking) (caches to build/tweets.json)
+- footer backlink de-duplication (in case you link to the same page twice)

 ## cards